EdisonNi-hku/Robust_Evidence_Based_QA/README.md

 This repository contains the code for the paper "[Towards Faithful and Robust LLM Specialists for Evidence-Based Question-Answering](https://arxiv.org/pdf/2402.08277.pdf)", where we propose a data synthesize pipeline for fine-tuning and evaluating LLMs for Evidence-Based QA.
 Fine-tuning on our synthetic data drastically improve the answer traceability and attributability of LLM outputs.

 ## Data Generation Pipeline
 This section introduces how to generate diversified Evidence-Based QA data for training and evaluation.

-TODOTODO
+The data generation follows five general steps:
+1. Generate a broad array of 100+ scientific topics.
+2. Generate 25 distinctive questions for each topic.
+3. Create three source paragraphs _relevant_ to each question.
+4. Design an instruction encompassing 0-3 _relevant_ sources and 3-6 _irrelevant_ sources, along with the corresponding question.
+5. Create an answer to the question following the provided instruction.

+For details on the data generation pipeline, see the folder "data_generation".

 ## Data quality filtering
 Following commands show how to apply data quality filters to improve synthetic data quality, leading to superior fine-tuning outcome.
 In other words, how to obtain **train_data/SynSciQA+.json** and **train_data/SynSciQA++.json** from **train_data/SynSciQA.json**